 Camping with kids can be a lot of fun and provide so many great memories.
 However, the experience can be quite the opposite if you aren’t prepared.

 The difference between these two experiences really boils down to preparation and knowledge.
-If you are planning on going camping with kids, here are five tips that are sure to help you deal with the problems that can inevitably happen:
+If you are planning on going camping with kids, here are five tips that are sure to help you deal with the problems that can inevitably happen.

 1. Assign Responsibilities Ahead of Time

 - If not, you will find yourself waiting on the kids hand and foot while they have a good time.
 If you want to enjoy the trip as well, give them a job and make them do it.

 2. Pre-Make as Much as Possible

-This comes in very handy when you are suddenly stuck in a tent with rain pouring down on your campfire.
+- This comes in very handy when you are suddenly stuck in a tent with rain pouring down on your campfire.
 Having some quick, pre-made snacks and foods prepared ahead of time is always a good idea.
 This is even more important when you head into the woods with youngsters.

 3. Bring Games and Rainy Day Fun

-If you have ever gone camping and experienced bad weather, you already know why this is important.
+- If you have ever gone camping and experienced bad weather, you already know why this is important.
 When you get a tent full of kids with nothing to do, you might want to scream.
-Bring card games, board games and various other easy to pack things to do.
-A creative mind helps a great deal as well.
+You will be so glad you planned in advance as you can’t control the weather.

-4. Assume Bites, Nicks and Burns
+4. Prepare for Bites, Nicks and Burns

-A first aid kit is a must have of course, but you really should go deeper than that.
-Along with the standard items you will need some calamine lotion, bug spray, natural repellents and aloe.
+- A first aid kit is a must have of course, but you really should go deeper than that while camping.
+Along with the standard items, you will need some calamine lotion, bug spray, natural repellents and aloe.

 5. Educate yourself

 - Talk to your children about some of the dangers of plants and animals in the woods.
 Do this in a positive way so you don’t make them terrified to go camping at all.
 This is very important or you might deter them from going.